Buckle is the Belte programming language compiler.

 Hello, world!

 Both the -d and --type=dll options output a .NET dll.
-The former outputs a dll alongside a runtime config file so
+The former outputs a dll alongside a runtime config file and

-that the dll is ready to run by using dotnet <path/to/dll>.
+an app host executable so that the program is ready to run by using <path/to/dll>.exe.

 The --type=dll option outputs a dll that can be referenced by other applications, but is not a runnable application